Vampiro/slash-command-proxy/client/src/pages/UserDocs.md

 ### Destination URL

 The **Destination URL** is where you want the request to actually go.
-In our dice rolling example, we actually want to hit an API that will give back a simulated dice roll.
+In our dice rolling example, we want to hit an API that returns a simulated dice roll.
 Using [DiceAPI](http://roll.diceapi.com/), you can request an 20-sided die roll by hitting this url: http://roll.diceapi.com/json/d20

 In the **Slash Command Proxy**, http://roll.diceapi.com/json/d20 would be your **Destination URL**.
-The DiceAPI responds back with JSON in this form:
+DiceAPI responds back with JSON in this form:

 ```JSON
 {